|Education||University of Zimbabwe|

 |Organization||Ministry of Mines and Mining Development|

-Winston Chitando is a Zimbabwean politician who currently serve as the Minister of Mines and Mining Development.
+Winston Chitando is a Zimbabwean politician who currently (2022) serving as the Minister of Mines and Mining Development.
 He was appointed to this ministry by Zimbabwe President Emmerson Mnangagwa in November 2017.

 Winston Chitando is the son of the late Nyengeterai Chitando and late David Kwangware Gwatima Chitando in a family of six children.
 In November 2017 he was appointed the country's Minister of Mines and Mining Development.
 He is a member of Zanu PF and is the member of parliament for Gutu Central.
 He was ordered imprisoned in February 2020 for contempt of court for failing to transfer ownership over mining claims.
 Prior to becoming a politician, he led mine operations at Mimosa Holdings and Hwange Colliery Company Limited.

 After graduating from the University of Zimbabwe in November 1984, Chitando joined Anglo American Corporation in December of the same year as a graduate trainee based at Hwange Colliery Company, where he rose to the position of Chief Accountant.
 For a total of 11 years, Winston worked for the Anglo American Corporation group.
 During this period he rose through the ranks to hold various positions and directorships in a number of industrial and mining companies which were part of the Anglo American group.

 He left the group to join Zimasco in 1997, he held the position of Divisional Commercial Manager in the Mining and Industrial Division.
 From 1998 until September 2007, Winston was an Executive Director with responsibility for Finance for both Zimasco (Pvt) Ltd and Mimosa Mining Company.
 He at various periods also held Executive responsibility in Zimasco for Sales and North Dyke Mining during this time.